The Cartridge years: 1978, 1982 and 1993.

 - The National Trust announced it was to take over the running of Kingston Lacy House.

-- The troubled Delorean Cars was given enough work to last for a month.
+- Delorean Cars was given enough work to last for a month.

 - A bomb exploded in central Paris.

-- The Duke of Edinburgh was in Seattle and took the pilots seat of a new 757.
+- The Duke of Edinburgh was in Seattle and took the pilots seat of a new Boeing 757 aircraft.

-- The Queen in Canada for the proclamation of the new Canadian constitution.
+- The Queen was in Canada for the proclamation of the new Canadian constitution.

-- Carriages from The Orient Express were back on the rails after being renovated in the United States.
+- Carriages from The Orient Express were back in the UK after being renovated in the States.

 - Health workers were demanding a 12% pay rise.